apollo

 Drug Warnings

-Please tell your doctor if you are allergic to Kefnir Capsule, cephalosporin antibiotics, or other medicines.
-If you have kidney problems or inflammation of the large intestine, inform your doctor before taking Kefnir Capsule.
-If you are pregnant or breastfeeding, consult a doctor before taking Kefnir Capsule.
-Kefnir Capsule is not recommended for babies below six months of age as the safety and effectiveness were not established.
-Drive only if alert, as the Kefnir Capsule may cause dizziness.
+Please tell your doctor if the child is allergic to Kefnir Capsule, penicillins, cephalosporin antibiotics, or any of its ingredients.
+If your child has diabetes, kidney or liver problems, a weak immune system or inflammation of the large intestine, inform your doctor before giving this medicine.
+It is not recommended for babies below six months of age, as the safety and effectiveness were not established.
 You are recommended to complete the entire course of Kefnir Capsule as your doctor prescribes for effective results.
-Kefnir Capsule may interact with specific tests such as glucose (sugar) in urine and Coomb's test, giving false-positive results.
-Therefore, inform your doctor that you are taking Kefnir Capsule before undergoing any tests.
-You are advised to maintain a time gap of a minimum of 2 hours between taking Kefnir Capsule and antacids containing aluminium, magnesium, iron supplements and multivitamins containing iron.
-These may reduce the body's absorption of Kefnir Capsule by the body.
+Kefnir Capsule may interact with specific tests such as glucose (sugar) in urine and Coomb’s test, giving false-positive results.
+Therefore, please inform your doctor that the child takes it before undergoing any tests.
+You are advised to maintain a time gap of a minimum of 2 hours between giving Kefnir Capsule and antacids containing aluminium, magnesium, iron supplements and multivitamins containing iron.
+These may reduce the body's absorption of this medicine.

 Drug-Drug Interactions